matomoto/bot-filter/README.md

 Vodafone Germany Business
 188.111.17.128/25
 ```
+Don't hesitate.
+Companys that used non-detectable bots must be blocked completelly and learn: non-detectable bots are bad — the IP ranges are combust.

 ## PHP Bot Filter
 It is possible to use the Browser User Agent and the Headers to detect bot patterns.